Lonesome Miner Trail PDF maps

 • Review my route for the next day at bedtime or over breakfast

-• Use the previous maps for note-taking and journaling
+• Use the passed/past map sheets for note-taking and journaling

 • View maps when my device is turned off, when the sun is causing screen glare